AdobeDocs/commerce-learn.en/help/business-intelligence/cohort-report-builder.md

 activity: use
 exl-id: 1d5d6f96-3e0d-4c0d-a8fe-370be6ea1b38
 ---
-# MBI - Cohort Report Builder
+# Commerce Intelligence - Cohort Report Builder

 Have you ever wanted to study how different subsets of your users behave over time?
 For example, ever wondered if users who register during a promo period have a higher average lifetime revenue than users who don't?
 If the answer is _Yes_, then the Cohort Report Builder is the perfect tool for you.
-MBI is optimized to perform this analysis and make it relevant to your business.
+Commerce Intelligence is optimized to perform this analysis and make it relevant to your business.

 In this video: